14 Genius Car Features That Should Be Standard in Every Vehicle

 Image Credit: Shutterstock.

-Most modern cars have heated rear windshields, but what about the side windows?
-Imagine never having to wipe away fog or scrape ice from your side windows again.
-This feature would be especially useful in cold climates, ensuring clear visibility in all directions.
+Most modern cars have heated rear windshields, a welcome feature for those frosty mornings.
+But what about the side windows?
+Imagine never having to wipe away fog or scrape ice from your side windows again, or having to roll down the window to check your blind spot in freezing temperatures.

-7. Small Turning Radius
+Small Turning Radius

 Car driver man close up is hands on Car steering wheel While the turn signal is being turned on.